-Objectives verses SEA Objectives (SMART and Compatibility Test) SEA Stage B1 Key: SMART criteria: + =/++ Compatible/very comp S - Specific: NDP objectives should specify what is intended to be done in detail and should not be open to a wide range of misinterpretations - = Possible conflict M - Measurable: It should be possible to monitor NDP objectives in a quantifiable way, by the use of indicators.
-Indicators should be measurable with limited resource im 0 = Neutral A - Attainable/achievable: NDP objectives should be achievable and deliverable, related to the scale of growth proposed X = No relationship between objectives R - Realistic: NDP objectives should relate to the overall vision of the plan.
-Likewise, chosen indicators should relate to objectives and their outcomes. ? = Unclear, more information needed T - Time-Bound: Objectives should be specific to the NDP period or another specified time-frame.
-Objectives should be associated with a target and indicators should sp the target should be achieved.
+Objectives verses SEA Objectives (SMART and Compatibility Test) SEA Stage B1 Key: SMART criteria: + =/++ Compatible/very comp S - Specific: NDP objectives should specify what is intended to be done in detail and should not be open to a wide range of misinterpretations The following matrix appraises the emerging Bishopstone Group NDP -= Possible conflict M - Measurable: It should be possible to monitor NDP objectives in a quantifiable way, by the use of indicators.
+Indicators should be measurable with limited resource implications.
+Objectives in terms of their SMART criteria and their compatibility with 0 = Neutral A - Attainable/achievable: NDP objectives should be achievable and deliverable, related to the scale of growth proposed the SEA Objectives.
+These have been developed from Government X = No relationship between objectives R - Realistic: NDP objectives should relate to the overall vision of the plan.
+Likewise, chosen indicators should relate to objectives and their outcomes. guidance on SEA and from the local evidence base gathered for ?= Unclear, more information needed T - Time-Bound: Objectives should be specific to the NDP period or another specified time-frame.
+Objectives should be associated with a target and indicators should specify when the target should be achieved. identifying the NDP issues.